-This isn’t the first time that a DVD has been announced, only for it to never materialise.
+This isn’t the first time that a DVD has been mooted only for it to never materialise.
 The story starts in 2004, when it was announced that it would be released by DD Video.
 This was exciting news and when DD issued a press release it became clear that considerable effort had been expended in order to present the programme in the best possible quality.
 Their 2004 press release is reproduced below –

 BBC CLASSIC SF DRAMA PAINSTAKINGLY RESTORED

 Classic TV specialist DD Home Entertainment claims to have set a new quality benchmark on its restoration work for the 1954 BBC drama Nineteen Eighty-Four.

 This early landmark of British television, which will be available for the first time ever on DVD and video on November 8th, required extensive work on it, but viewers will – according to DD – find the restored picture even better than when it was first transmitted.
 In December 1954 videotape recorders (even for broadcast use) were two years away and existed, if at all, only in prototype form in research laboratories.